elastic/connectors-ruby/README.md

 ## Terminology

 - `connector client` - specific light-weight connector implementation, open-code.
-Connector clients can be built by Elastic or community built.
+Connector clients can be built by Elastic or Community.
 - `connector service` - the app that runs the asynchronous loop that calls Elasticsearch on a regular basis to check whether syncs need to happen.
 - `connector framework` - framework and libraries used to customize and build connector clients.
 Basically, it's what this repository is.
 - `connector packages` - a previous version of the connector clients.
 Refer to the [8.3 branch](https://github.com/elastic/connectors-ruby/tree/8.3) if you're looking for connector packages.
 Also, read more about them in the [custom connector packages guide](https://www.elastic.co/guide/en/workplace-search/8.4/custom-connector-package.html).